FTBTeam/docs/docs/mods/suite/Quests/Developer/Quests/Settings.md

 ### Icon

-The quest icon, this is the icon that will be displayed in the questbook
+The quest icon, this is the icon that will be displayed in the quest book

 ### Subtitle